The Cyan Language: Nil and Any , the superprototype of Everybody

-{\tt hashCode} returns an integer that is the hash code of the receiver object (this needs to be better defined).
+Method {\tt throw:} throws the exception that is the parameter.
+See more on Chapter~\ref{ehs}. {\tt hashCode} returns an integer that is the hash code of the receiver object (this needs to be better defined).

-{\tt clone} returns a cloned copy of {\tt self}.
+The compiler adds method {\tt clone} to every prototype that does not define this method.
+If a prototype defines {\tt clone}, the compiler checks whether it has the correct method signature. {\tt clone} returns a cloned copy of {\tt self}.
 It is used shallow copy.
 Method {\tt asString} returns a string with the content of {\tt self}.
 It can and should be override to give a more faithful representation of the object.
 Method {\tt ==} returns the same as {\tt eq:} by default.
 But it can and should be user-defined.
+In the basic types, it returns {\tt true} if the values are equal.
+Method \verb"!=" returns {\tt true} if {\tt ==} returns {\tt false} and vice-versa.
+Method {\tt isCase:} is the same as {\tt ==} in {\tt Any}.
+This method will be used in a {\tt switch} statement that will be added to the language.